Coughlan-Lab/simple_camio/README.md

 ## System requirements:

-The application has currently been tested only on Windows.
-Mac support will be added in the future
+The application has currently been tested only on Windows; Mac support will be added in the future.

 ## Install: